Who This Guide Is For

 *Note: List of artists, not copyright owners.

 It is important to note that being unable to identify the copyright owner does not mean that a license is no longer required.
-There are services that can be hired to search for copyright owners.
+Some services can be hired to search for copyright owners.
 Otherwise, the licensee may want to pick another recording to use.
 Again, being unable to locate a copyright owner is not a valid defense for infringement.
 Individuals who do not properly license sound recordings can be taken to court for copyright infringement.

 Another important note is that ALL owners of a sound recording must approve of master-use licensing.
 Master-use license agreements typically include clauses that outline the terms for compensation, credit, representations, and warranties.